WalaaHassanAbdelraouf/Olympics_data_analysis/README.md

 - Visualizations like a bar plot is created to display the top 10 athletes by the number of medals won.
 - A pie plot to display the top popular sports in Olympics.
 - A scatter plot to display the height vs wights of Olympic Medallist.
-- A bar plot to display the top athletes based on their medal counts.
 - A bar plot to display the top participating countries in Summer and Winter Seasons.